hamada147/IsThisColourSimilar/README.md

 # TODO

-Create and usage example
+Create and usage example DONE

-Create an online public web page where user choose the two colours and see the delta E value on the screen
+Create an online public web page where user choose the two colours and see the delta E value on the screen DONE

 Create a function to send that takes a HEX colour value and it will get a lighter version of this colour